On Sunday, August 28, the Zen Center will conduct a Water Baby Ceremony, the remembrance ceremony for lost children.

 While we work in silence, anyone may speak about his or her experience of loss.
 When we have finished sewing we will process with the bodhisattvas to the Jizo garden, where we chant the Prajna Paramita, the Kannon Sutra, and the Sutra of Jizo Bodhisattva, followed by a special eko to return the merit of the ceremony to the children.
 Each person or couple will then offer incense and put their garments on a figure.

-This is the only ceremony at the Center where we ask that you not bring young children.
+This is the only ceremony at the Center that we ask you not to bring young children.